For the latest COVID information Click Here.

 For more information please refer to the Australian Immunisation Handbook

-If you are taking medication such as prednisolone or MTX, which turn “off” the immune system a bit, you are more likely to get severe influenza (the “flu”).
+You are more vulnerable to severe influenza if you are taking a medication such as prednisolone or methotrexate, which suppresses the immune system.
 Please get the influenza vaccination every year.

 Depending on your age, there are different types of influenza vaccine, but your GP will know which one to use.
 Influenza vaccine should not worsen your rheumatologic condition.

 As influenza vaccine contains killed virus, it cannot give you the “flu”.
-You therefore do not need to stop medication that turns “off” your immune system.
-Fluvax only contains 3-4 strains of the virus so it won’t protect you against every virus out there.
+You therefore do not need to stop medication that suppresses your immune system.
+Some international guidelines recommend withholding methotrexate for 2 weeks after influenza vaccine to improve the efficacy of the vaccine.
+The influenza vaccine only contains 3-4 strains of the virus so it won’t protect you against every flu virus out there.

 You should get influenza vaccine before the start of the flu season as protection is greatest in the first 4 months after vaccination.
 Discuss the timing with your GP or rheumatologist.

-If a new influenza virus is detected, for example during an influenza pandemic, people who have lowered immunity (such as rheumatology patients) should receive 2 does of inactivated influenza vaccine at least 4 weeks apart, regardless of previous influenza vaccine.
+If a new influenza virus is detected, for example during an influenza pandemic, people who have lowered immunity (such as those with rheumatologic conditions) should receive 2 does of inactivated influenza vaccine at least 4 weeks apart, regardless of previous influenza vaccine.

-Again, if you are taking medication such as prednisolone, MTX or a biologic, which turn “off” the immune system a bit, you are more likely to get severe lung infection (pneumonia) from a bacteria called “Strep pneumonia”.
+Again, if you are taking medicines which suppresses the immune system, you are more likely to get severe lung infection (pneumonia) from a bacteria called “Strep pneumonia”.
 This can be prevented by the vaccine – which does not contain a live bacteria.
 You therefore cannot get pneumonia from it, nor do you need to stop rheumatology medication beforehand.
 Two different pneumococcal vaccines are available.

 If you have never received the pneumococcal vaccine before, you should get the Prevenar-13 (13vPCV) vaccine first, and then, 2-12 months later, the Pneumovax-23 (23vPPV).